-TIPS helps families get kids in school consistently and on time.
+TIPS works with community-based agencies to help families get kids in school consistently and on time.
 A good attendance record helps a family avoid formal involvement with child welfare.

-TIPS works with the School District of Philadelphia, Family Court, and community-based agencies (CUAs) to help families:
+Truancy Intervention and Prevention Services works with the School District of Philadelphia, Family Court, and community-based agencies to help families:

 - Figure out why their kids are missing school